 In actual applications, only a fixed number of bits are needed.
-With encryption, the values vary between 128 to 4096 bits, depending on the encryption algorithm.
-The large number of bits available from the PUF can be beneficial, however, by allowing a set of fixed-length secret keys to be generated over time during successive enrollments.
+With encryption, the values vary between 128 to 1024 bits, depending on the encryption algorithm.
+The large number of bits available from the PUF can be beneficial, however, by allowing a distinct set of fixed-length secret keys to be generated over time during successive enrollments.

-A second possible usage scenario leverages this large pool of strong bits to further increase the resiliency to bit flip failures, i.e., beyond that provided by voltage thresholding.
+A second possible usage scenario leverages this large pool of strong bits to further increase the resiliency to bit flip failures, i.e., beyond that provided by thresholding.
 We propose a bitstring replication method that mimics a popular scheme used in fault tolerance called triple-module-redundancy or TMR.
 In this technique, a fixed length, e.g., 1,024-bit, bitstring is generated as described above.
 TMR is then applied to generate two more copies of the bitstring.
 The two copies are generated by parsing the strong bit sequence until a match is found to each bit in the first bitstring.
-During regeneration, a majority voting scheme is applied to each of the columns in the three identical regenerated bitstrings as a means of avoiding single bit flip failures.
+During regeneration, a majority voting scheme is applied to each of the columns in the three identically regenerated bitstrings as a means of avoiding single bit flip failures.
 In other words, the final bitstring is constructed by using the majority of the 3 column bits as the final bit for each bit position, i.e., a '1' is assigned in the final bitstring when 2 or more of the 3 bits in the column are '1', and a '0' otherwise.
-An illustrative example is given in Section 6.2.
+An illustrative example is given in Section S2.

-A PUF that is able to generate strong bit sequences that are locally random (a quality measured by the NIST tests [1] presented in the Section 4) ensures that a match occurs for each bit during the generation of the two copies every 2 bits on average.
-Under these conditions, it follows that a TMR-based bitstring, and its public data, consumes approx. 5x the number of strong bits than a non-TMR-based bitstring.
+A PUF that is able to generate strong bit sequences that are

+locally random (a quality measured by the NIST tests [1] presented in the Section 4) ensures that a match occurs for each bit during the generation of the two copies every 2 bits on average.
+Under these conditions, it follows that a TMR-based bitstring, and its public data, consumes on average 5 times more strong bits than a non-TMR-based bitstring.
 The benefit, on the other hand, is a significant decrease in the 'probability of failure', i.e., the likelihood of a bit flip occurring during regeneration, as we show in Section 4.
-Moreover, this scheme offers flexibility by allowing the tolerance to bit flips and the size of the public data to be traded-off.
+Moreover, this scheme offers flexibility by allowing a trade-off between tolerance to bit flips and public data size.

-4.EXPERIMENTAL RESULTS
+4. EXPERIMENTAL RESULTS

-In this section, we evaluate the several important statistical properties of the TGV and TC-derived bitstrings including randomness, uniqueness and probability of bit flips, e.g., failures to regenerate the bitstring under different environmental conditions.
+In this section, we evaluate the several important statistical properties of the TGVD and TCD-derived bitstrings including randomness, uniqueness and probability of bit flips, e.g., failures to regenerate the bitstring under different environmental conditions.
 As discussed in Section 3.2, the process of digitizing the voltages using the VDC adds noise and reduces the number of corresponding strong bits.
-The penalty of the digitization process is evaluated by carrying out the same analysis using the TGVs directly, and serves to illustrate the best that can be achieved in the absence of digitization noise.
+The penalty of the digitization process is evaluated by carrying out the same analysis using the TGVDs directly, and serves to illustrate the best that can be achieved in the absence of digitization noise.

-Fig. 7a) gives the inter-chip hamming distance (HD) distribution using the TGVs while Fig. 7b) shows the distribution using TCs.
-The graphs plot HD along the x-axis against the number of instances on the y-axis1.
-With 40 chips, the total number of instances is 4039/2 = 780.
+Fig. 7a) gives the inter-chip hamming distance (HD) distribution using the TGVDs while Fig. 7b) shows the distribution using TCDs.
+The graphs plot HD along the x-axis against the number of instances on the y-axis.
+With 63 chips, the total number of instances is 63\62/2 = 1,953.
 The distributions are 'fitted' with Gaussian curves to illustrate the level of conformity they exhibit to this distribution.